abridged/web-wallet-frame-sdk/README.md

 # Abridged Web Wallet Frame Provider

-This provider connects dapps into the Abridged web wallet sdk, by using iFrame and child frame web3 polyfill.
+This provider connects dapps into the Abridged web wallet sdk, by using a parent iFrame and a child dapp web3 polyfill.

 `
 npm install @abridged/web-wallet-frame-sdk